 How TPA uses 2ndQuadrant and EDB repositories v23

-Only the special configuration options and logic for EDB and 2ndQuadrant sources are described here.
-You can add arbitrary yum or apt repositories independently of this logic.
-Likewise, you can download packages in advance and add them to a local repository if you prefer.
+Note that this page only describes the special configuration options and logic for EDB and 2ndQuadrant sources.
+Arbitrary yum or apt repositories can be added independently of the logic described here.
+Likewise, packages can be downloaded in advance and added to a local repository if preferred.

 Package sources used by TPA